 Specifies one or more distinct nodes that have direct access to the drive.
 The /REMOVE or /REPLACE qualifiers can be used to remove or replace objects in the list, rather than adding them by default.
 The /NONODE qualifier removes all nodes.
-If neither /NODES or /GROUPS are specified on CREATE, the node from which the command was issued is used as the node name
+If neither /NODES or /GROUPS is specified, the node from which the command was issued is used as the node name